 The earlier 2015 vintage was awarded 87 points and Recommended status by Decanter (www.decanter.com) in their June 2017 edition review of Douro Table Wines (see blue link below).
 It is subjective, of course, but we judge the 2016 to be of at least a very similar quality based on the producer's data: the acidity is a little higher and the alcohol a little lower, yielding more freshness in a class of wine that can, to some, taste a little "hot".

-This excellent - and wonderful value - white blend (of new fewer than 7 different varietals!) comes from relatively high-altitude vineyards above the river Douro.
+This white blend comes from relatively high-altitude vineyards above the river Douro.
 The grapes were harvested by hand in the highlands and plateaus of the region and were selected for their balance between phenolic maturity and excellent freshness.
 The soil in the Douro Valley is made up of schist - a slate-like metamorphic rock that is rich in nutrients and has useful water retention properties.

 Bright and clear with a light citric colour; Some evident tropical aromas reminding of pineapple, mango and also citrines.
 Fruity blended with interesting floral notes.
 It presents itself with a soft minerality, very well balanced and medium structure.